Key Takeaways

 Move-In and Move-Out Pest Protocols

-Before new tenant move-in:
+Before a new tenant moves in:

 - Schedule professional pest treatment between tenants while unit is empty